What is the Quantic Social Learning Platform?

 - Post on-topic discussions and other material that you think your classmates would find interesting

 - Engage in discussion to make the Slack group a lively, rewarding, and fun place

 - Use offensive or derogatory language

 - Post links to offensive material

 We’ll give you a heads-up if you’ve gone too far (if your classmates don’t first!).
 You might be removed from the program if your conduct continues.

-When are Quantic exercises posted in Slack and how can you find them?
+When are Quantic Debate Club prompts posted in Slack and how can you find them?

-When responding to these exercises, please do so in a thread responding to the initial post.
-This will make it easier to organize discussion and track each other's comments.
+When responding to these prompts, please do so in a thread responding to the initial post.
+This will make it easier to organize discussions and track each other's comments.
 You can read more about how threads work here.

 If you have any questions, let us know!